cloudlayerio/cloudlayerio-fsharp/README.md

 ## Creating PDFs

-Creating PDFs is very similar to creating images.
+Creating PDFs is similar to the API for creating images.

 ```fsharp
 connection |> CloudLayerApi.fetchPdf (Url "https://en.wikipedia.org/wiki/Marine_snow")
 connection |> CloudLayerApi.fetchPdf (Html "<h1>Hello from PDF!</h1>")
 ```

-For more options, use `fetchPdfWith`:
+For more options, use `fetchPdfWith`.
+Options are specified by the `PdfOptions` record.

 ```fsharp
 connection